ejp-rd-vp/vp-api-specs/README.md

 <hr>

-<h4 id="multi-or-arrays">Beacon queries using multiple values as in phenotype or disease filters (OR logical operator between filter values):</h4>
+<h4 id="beacon-queries-using-multiples-of-the-same-type-of-filter-or-logical-operator-between-filters">Beacon queries using multiples of the same type of filter (OR logical operator between filters):</h4>

 > Ontology Filter using Array Example: